nasa/TrickHLA/README.md

 5) Define $RTI_VENDOR to be one of either <i>Pitch_HLA_Evolved</i> or <i>Mak_HLA_Evolved</i> depending on the RTI you installed.

-6) Optionally define $RTI_JAVA_HOME to override the Java Runtime Environment (JRE) used by the RTI if it uses one.
+6) Optionally, define $RTI_JAVA_HOME to override the Java Runtime Environment (JRE) used by the RTI if it uses one.

 ### Building an Example Simulation